 Introducing our TCAV Legends

-TCAV currently has three esteemed coaches who have been elevated to the status of legend.
+TCAV currently has five esteemed coaches who have been elevated to the status of legend.

 He was involved with the formation of the Waverley & District Tennis Tournament

 Coached at more than 20 clubs with metropolitan Melbourne and many schools, including Wesley College for 33 years and Xavier.

 Coached, and continues to coach, at many country tennis clubs and schools, including Heathcote, Murchison, Nagambie, Tumut and at Puckapunyal Army base.

 Has conducted many tennis tours overseas to New Zealand and USA- taking several juniors on their first overseas trip, and did two stints on Lord Howe Island

 With Denis Lemke conducted numerous tennis clinics at Mildura, Echuca, Wodonga and Albury.

 Joined the TCAQ in 1962 and upon return to Melbourne in 1964 was admitted to the PTAV on an Interstate Reciprocal Transfer.

 For many years the PTAV/TCAV conducted the examination of applicants on his courts in Glen Waverley.